RileyMoore01/ImageConversion/README.md

 There is only 2 3.3 VDC GPIO pins, which will have to be used by the laser and laser receiver.
 Then we will need an external fan as it is the easiest replacement.

 <h1>Camera Setup</h1>
+1.)
+Open terminanl and use command "sudo raspi-config" <br />
+2.)
+Select Advanced options and tunr on legacy camera <br />
+3.)
+Reboot <br />
+-- Commands --
 raspistill -o ~/Pictures/name
   -vf to flip the camera